There are several scholarships that can assist with paying for graduate studies, teaching, and/or research abroad.

 “This challenge of living and working in a place that is so culturally different from the United States has been a wonderful experience.”—Lauren Derebey (South Korea ’05)

 Interested candidates should complete this Google Form.
-Please complete prior to meeting with Dr. Karen Leroux.
+Please complete prior to meeting with Dr. Shelley Fairbairn.

 The Rhodes Scholarships are the oldest and most celebrated international fellowship awards in the world.